New Training Program from The World Bank to Boost Innovative Investment Approaches for Sustainable Agriculture

 In September, the World Bank’s BioCarbon Fund Initiative for Sustainable Forest Landscapes (ISFL) and Forest Carbon Partnership Facility (FCPF) launched an innovative Sustainable Agricultural Banking Program.
 This five-week training course brought together practitioners from financial institutions from around the Africa region to make the business case for increasing access to finance for sustainable agriculture.

-VCF is based on transactions and relationships within the value chain and assesses the payment capacity of participants in a particular value chain by looking at their delivery record rather than their credit record alone.
+Value-chain financing (VCF) VCF is based on transactions and relationships within the value chain and assesses the payment capacity of participants in a particular value chain by looking at their delivery record rather than their credit record alone.
+VCF reduces risks; it reduces transaction costs for the bank, as delivery, servicing and monitoring can count on existing relationships within the chain; and it increases access to credit, markets, and information.
+VCF creates a win-win-win for the farmer, the processor/input supplier, and the bank. |

 The goal of the program is to catalyze additional financing for actors in the value chain through greater use of value-chain financing.
 This will, in turn, protect forests, reduce landscape degradation, and support emission reductions of carbon dioxide through climate-smart investments.